SMU vs. Memphis NCAA Football Odds, Plays and Insights | November 6, 2021

 SMU Stats and Trends

-- SMU has played eight games, with four wins against the spread.
+- SMU has four wins against the spread in eight games this season.

-- So far this season, the Mustangs have been installed as favorites by a 5.5-point margin or more five times and are 3-2 ATS in those matchups.
+- So far this season, the Mustangs have been installed as favorites by a 4.5-point margin or more five times and are 3-2 ATS in those matchups.

-- SMU's games this year have hit the over in 57.1% of its opportunities (four times in seven games with a set point total).
+- SMU's games this year have eclipsed the over/under four times in seven opportunities (57.1%).

-- SMU is 4-3 against the spread and 7-1 overall this season when the team notches more than 29.6 points.
+- SMU is 4-3 against the spread and 7-1 overall this season when the team scores more than 29.6 points.

 - This year, the Mustangs have turned the ball over 11 times, seven more than the Tigers' takeaways (4).